xeroxzone/equivalent-js/docs/MODULE_MANAGER.md

 Also the manager is trying to use concatenated preloaded in DOM available framework module classes if the environment parameter is not "dev".

+The concatenated framework module classes created by

+    npm run prod:minify

+like described in [README.md][readme](../README.md)

 ## The Module Autoload Declaration

 For example there is a [module template][module-template](../src/lib/equivalent/template/ModuleName.js.template).